Stakeholder management: History

 The origin of stakeholder engagement can be traced back to the 1930s.
 In 1963, the Stanford Research Institute first defined the concept of stakeholder.
-In 1984, Edward Freeman’s book Strategic Management: A Stakeholder Approach was published.
+In 1984, Edward Freeman's book Strategic Management: A Stakeholder Approach was published.
 It brought to existence a complete body of knowledge surrounding the ethical management of stakeholders.
 Soon thereafter, computers were used to facilitate the organizations' engagement with communities and stakeholder analysis.
 Seven "principles of stakeholder management" are linked with the work of the Clarkson Centre for Business Ethics at the University of Toronto's Rotman School of Management, developed at four conferences held between 1993 and 1998.

 The concept of stakeholder management has also been criticised, for example by John Argenti in 1996, who described the concept as "utterly discredited".
 The Strategic Planning Society's magazine, Strategy, subsequently hosted a debate on Argenti's views.
 Pete Thomas argues that the established discourse regarding stakeholder management, although it is presented as supportive of stakeholders' interests, is "at best ambiguous, and at worst dishonest and manipulative".

 Berman, Wicks, Kotha and Jones distinguish between two primary models of stakeholder management in business, an "instrumental" approach, according to which business managers engage with their stakeholders in order to maximise long term financial outcomes, and a "normative" approach, which identifies a stakeholder commitment as a moral obligation adopted by businesses, also referred to as an "intrinsic stakeholder commitment".
 Donaldson and Preston's academic work developed the normative approach, but while Berman et al. find empirical support for the financial benefits of effective stakeholder management, they have not identified any empirical basis for the normative model.

 Organizational stakeholders

 It is well acknowledged that any given organization will have multiple stakeholders including, but not limited to, customers, shareholders, employees, suppliers, and so forth.
-One of the Clarkson Centre's seven principles notes that managers "should acknowledge the potential conflicts between their own role as a corporate stakeholders, and the legal and moral responsibilities they hold to act for the interests of all stakeholders".
+One of the Clarkson Centre's seven principles notes that managers "should acknowledge the potential conflicts between their own role as corporate stakeholders, and the legal and moral responsibilities they hold to act in the interests of all stakeholders".